Polychlorotrifluoroethylene: History

 It was discovered in 1934 by Fritz Schloffer and Otto Scherer who worked at IG Farben Company, Germany.

 Trade names

 After World War II, PCTFE was commercialized under the trade name of Kel-F 81 by M. W. Kellogg Company in early 1950s.
 The name "Kel-F" was derived from "Kellogg" and "fluoropolymer", which also represents other fluoropolymers like the copolymer poly(chlorotrifluoroethylene-co-vinylidene fluoride) (Kel-F 800).
 These were acquired by 3M Company in 1957.
-But 3M discontinued manufacturing of Kel-F by 1996.
+3M discontinued manufacturing of Kel-F by 1996.

-PCTFE resin is now manufactured in different trade names such as Neoflon PCTFE from Daikin, Voltalef from Arkema or Aclon from Allied Signal.
-PCTFE films are sold under the tradename Aclar by Allied Signal.
-Tradenames of PCTFE in other manufacturing companies include Hostaflon C2 from Hoechst, Fluon from ICI, Aclar from Honeywell, Plaskon from Allied Chemical Corporation, Halon from Ausimont USA, and Ftoroplast-3 in USSR and Russian Federation.
+PCTFE resin is now manufactured under different trade names such as Neoflon PCTFE from Daikin, Voltalef from Arkema, and Aclon from Honeywell.
+PCTFE films are sold under the tradename Aclar by Honeywell.
+Other current and former trade names of PCTFE include Hostaflon C2 from Hoechst, Fluon from ICI, Plaskon from Allied Chemical Corporation, Halon from Ausimont USA, and Ftoroplast-3 in the USSR and Russian Federation.